freonirons409/richardsonocular.com/README.md

-# BannoBootstrap 3 Template Project - Version 2.0
+# Bootstrap 3 Template Project - Version 2.0

-BannoBootstrap 3 is a group of files used as a starting point for developing a website on the Banno CMS.
+Bootstrap 3 is a group of files used as a starting point for developing a website with Bootstrap 3.
 The README file contains the do's and dont's of building a website.

 ## Recent Updates
 - Site structure set up so that bootstrap modifications are custom child elements, so that Bootstrap could be upgrade in the future without changing the look of the custom design.